Tested Baking & Dessert Recipes & Videos

 Chocolate Peanut Squares

-In a heavy medium sized saucepan, stir together the cream, sugars, and salt.
+In a heavy medium sized saucepan, stir together the cream, sugars, and corn syrup.
 Place the saucepan over medium high heat and bring to a boil, stirring constantly with a wooden spoon.
 Once the mixture boils, with a heatproof pastry brush that has been dipped in warm water, wash down the sides of the saucepan to remove any sugar crystals that may have formed.
 Clamp a candy thermometer to the side of the saucepan.
-Boil the mixture over medium high heat (do not stir) until the temperature reaches 245 degrees F (118 degrees C).
+Boil the mixture over medium high heat (do not stir) until the temperature reaches 250 degrees F (121 degrees C).
+Swirl the pan periodically.
 (If sugar crystals form on the sides of the pan, wash them down with a heatproof pastry brush that has been dipped in warm water.)

-Remove from heat and stir in the vanilla extract.
-Pour the caramel into your prepared pan and let cool, undisturbed, for at least eight hours, or overnight.
+Remove from heat and stir in the vanilla extract, salt, and butter.
+Pour the caramel into your prepared pan and let cool, undisturbed, until firm (at least two hours).

-Makes about 48 pieces.
+Makes 64 one-inch square Caramels.
 Preparation time 40 minutes.

 Caramels: